Yto Barrada

-Biography
+Early life and education

-Yto Barrada was born in Paris, France in 1971.
-Her family moved to Tangier, Morocco when she was a young girl, and Barrada claims Tangier as her hometown.
+Barrada was born in Paris, France in 1971 and raised in Tangier, Morocco.
 Her father Hamid Barrada, former political opponent of Hassan II and leader of the student left, is a journalist and her mother, Mounira Bouzid El Alami, activist and psychotherapist.
 After living in Tangier for much of her life, Barrada returned to Paris to study at The University of Paris, also known as the Sorbonne, where she studied History and Political Science.
 Shortly after graduating, Barrada studied at the International Center of Photography in New York, New York.

-Now married to American film director, writer, actor, and producer Sean Gullette, Barrada splits her time between New York and Morocco.
+Work

 Barrada befriended Bettina Grossman, a reclusive artist who was a longtime resident at Hotel Chelsea.
 Barrada and Grossman collaborated on an exhibition called The Power of Two Suns, which was on view at the Lower Manhattan Cultural Council’s Arts Center at Governors Island in 2019.
 Barrada is working on a catalogue raisonné of Grossman's work.

 Barrada's first photographic series, A Life Full of Holes: The Strait Project, was a collaborative project that took place between 1999 and 2003.
 Barrada later used this title for her book (2005).
 The Strait of Gibraltar appears as a theme again in Barrada's series The Sleepers, from 2006, in which she depicts subjects lying down in public spaces.

-Since she began her career as an artist, Barrada has won many awards and has presented her work in several galleries, such as Galerie Polaris in Paris.
-She was also awarded the 2011 Deutsche Bank Artist of the Year.
+Barrada has presented her work in several galleries, such as Galerie Polaris in Paris.
 In 2006 she cofounded Cinémathèque de Tanger, North Africa's first art house cinema and film archive.